Dearborn Public Library

 At this same election, members of the Provisional Library Board are elected by popular vote as members of the Board of Directors of the Dearborn Public Library.

 The Board of Directors hold their first meeting on April 9th, 1923.
-Mr. Clyde Ford is elected President; Miss Clara Snow and Mr. Little are re-elected as Vice-President and Treasurer respectively.
+Clyde Ford is elected President; Clara Snow and A.R.
+Little are re-elected as Vice-President and Treasurer respectively.

 July, 1923